-Christine Massey Deputy Minister, Ministry of Mental Health and Addictions Government of British Columbia
+Christine Massey Deputy Minister BC Ministry of Mental Health and Addictions

-Christine Massey is the Deputy Minister of the British Columbia Ministry of Mental Health and Addictions.
-The ministry works with Indigenous organizations, municipalities and community partners to ensure a coherent, accessible and culturally safe mental health and addictions system that is effective for individuals and families.
-The ministry leads B.C.’s response to the overdose public health emergency.
+Christine (she/her) is the Deputy Minister of the BC Ministry of Mental Health and Addictions.
+The Ministry is responsible for working with government ministries, Indigenous organizations, municipalities, and community partners to ensure a coherent, accessible, and culturally safe mental health and addictions system that is effective for individuals and families across the lifespan.
+The ministry is also responsible for leading an immediate response to the province’s overdose public health emergency.

-Massey was executive director of the Ministry of Advanced Education.
-She led the transfer of private career college regulation from an external Crown agency to the ministry.
-During her five years at the Ministry of Health, she led the Seniors’ Action Plan and several legislative initiatives, including the BC Services Card, the Pharmaceutical Services Act and the Seniors Advocate Act.
-She has also worked in the post-secondary sector, including positions with the Research Universities’ Council of British Columbia, the Ministry of Advanced Education, University of British Columbia and Simon Fraser University.
+Christine’s other experience in the BC Government includes as Executive Director at the Ministry of Advanced Education where she led the transfer of the regulation of private career colleges from an external Crown agency to the ministry; five years at the Ministry of Health, where she led the Seniors’ Action Plan as well as a number of legislative initiatives including the BC Services Card, the new Pharmaceutical Services Act and the Seniors Advocate Act.
+From 1995 to 2009, Christine worked in the post-secondary sector, including positions with the Research Universities’ Council of British Columbia, the Ministry of Advanced Education, UBC and SFU.

-Massey holds a bachelor’s degree from the University of Ottawa and a master’s degree from Simon Fraser University.
+Christine holds an undergraduate degree (B.A.) from the University of Ottawa and a Master’s degree (M.A.) from Simon Fraser University.